jestjs/jest/README.md

 [Babel](http://babeljs.io/) is automatically handled by Jest using `babel-jest`.
 You don't need install anything extra for using Babel.

-> Note: If you are using a babel version 7 then you need to install `babel-core@^7.0.0-bridge.0` and `@babel/core` with the following command:
+> Note: If you are using Babel version 7, then you need to install `babel-core@^7.0.0-bridge.0` and `@babel/core` with the following command:
 >
 > ```bash
 > yarn add --dev babel-core@^7.0.0-bridge.0 @babel/core